dahliaOS/pangolin_desktop/.github/CONTRIBUTING.md

 This project and everyone participating in it is governed by dahliaOS' Code of Conduct and noone is exempt.

-By participating, you are expected to respect and value thsis code.
+By participating, you are expected to respect and value this code.

 If you notice any unacceptable behaviour, you can report it to contact+integrity@dahliaos.io